“Hollywood Ice Revels” Performs At Ryman Auditorium

 Loretta Lynn Wins Entertainer of the Year

-Popular Opry member Davod “Stringbean” Akeman appears on the Opry for the final time.
-When Stringbean returns home from the Opry that night, he and his wife are ambused and murdered by two men who plan to rob the couple of money Stringbean reputedly had hidden in his home.
-Twenty-three years later, some $20,000 will be found, rotted and worthless, in the chmney of the house.
+November 10, 1973 – Popular Opry member David “Stringbean” Akeman appeared on the Opry for the final time.
+When Stringbean returned home from the Opry that night, he and his wife were ambushed and murdered by two men who planned to rob the couple of money Stringbean reportedly had hidden in his home.
+Twenty-three years later, some $20,000 would be found, rotted and worthless, in the chimney of the house.

 Save the Ryman

-Local and national proponenets of preserving the Ryman make their voices heard.
-As the final days of the Opry at the Ryman drew near, please to save the Ryman from demolition travelled from Nashville all the way to Washington.
-Tennessee Senators Howard Baker and Nill Brock pulled in the White House to support saving the structure and began conversations about designating the Ryman, a National Historic Landmark.
-Locally, Historic Nashville, Inc., a non-profit preservation base for the city.
+November 1973 – January 1974 – Local and national proponents of preserving the Ryman make their voices heard.
+As the final days of the Opry at the Ryman drew near, pleas to save the Ryman from demolition traveled from Nashville all the way to Washington.
+Tennessee Senators Howard Baker and Nill Brock pulled in the White House to support saving the structure and began conversations about designating the Ryman a National Historic Landmark.
+Locally, Historic Nashville, Inc., a non-profit preservation base for the city, rallied to save the Ryman.
 National Life Insurance soft-peddled the imminent demolition.
-Chairman of the Board William C. Weaver, Jr. said “We have received many suggestions for its use, and as I have said before, we plan to consider them all carefully before making any final decisions.”
+Chairman of the Board William C. Weaver, Jr. said, “We have received many suggestions for its use, and as I have said before, we plan to consider them all carefully before making any final decisions.”

-Grand Ole Opry Final Show at Ryman before move to brand new Grand Ole Opry House.
-The entire cast joins Johnny Cash on stage as he leads the singing of “May The Circle Be Unbroken” as the last song. //Website: George Morgan clised the show with “Candy Kisses.”
+March 15, 1974 – The Grand Ole Opry housed its final show at Ryman Auditorium before moving to the brand new Grand Ole Opry House.
+George Morgan closed the show with “Candy Kisses.”
 After the Opry, Johnny and June Carter Cash sang “Will The Circle Be Unbroken” on Grand Ole Gospel Time to end the final broadcast from the Ryman.
-A young writer named Garrison Keillor covered the Opry’s final Ryman performance and was inspired to create his own unique radio show, A Prairie Home Companion
+A young writer named Garrison Keillor covered the Opry’s final Ryman performance and was inspired to create his own unique radio show, A Prairie Home Companion.